tholman/giflinks/readme.md

 # GifLinks

 A simple javascript library used for adding full screen gif action as a hover effect.
 This is very serious stuff.
 [Here's a demo](http://tholman.com/giflinks)!
+You can also play with the source [live on CodePen](http://codepen.io/tholman/pen/gJBdi).

 ### Instructions